yuzhaouoe/yuzhaouoe.github.io/index.md

 - I like programming deep learning models in Python 🧑‍💻🐍

-- Currently working on modular neural networks and Continual learning
+- [PhD](https://phd.uniroma1.it/web/ALESSIO-DEVOTO_nP1701081_IT.aspx) in modular neural networks and Continual learning

 ## 🤔 What else?